-ServiceNow asserts the new German data centre duo will work to improve the ServiceNow Nonstop Cloud.
+ServiceNow asserts the new German data center duo will work to improve the ServiceNow Nonstop Cloud.
 The company has provided the hardware, network engineering, load balancing, and software services to deliver the full Now Platform and all partner services at full capacity.

 Ovum research director Maxine Holt says having infrastructure in-country is a great advantage for companies.

-“As Ovum works with both EU and global customers to advise them on their migration to the cloud, it is clear that the provision of in-region and in-country data centres is a key element of building customer trust in cloud services,” says Holt.
+“As Ovum works with both EU and global customers to advise them on their migration to the cloud, it is clear that the provision of in-region and in-country data centers is a key element of building customer trust in cloud services,” says Holt.

 “Ovum's 2018 Cloud Services survey indicates that data privacy and data sovereignty are, by a considerable margin, the number one ranked attribute for companies selecting a cloud service platform.
 This is particularly true of Germany, where both government legislation and business practice mandate a strong culture of data privacy.”

-As Holt alluded to, ServiceNow EMEA SVP and GM Phillip van der Wilt says the company’s two new cloud service data centres will help to accelerate adoption by both German customers and managed service providers operating in the market.
+As Holt alluded to, ServiceNow EMEA SVP and GM Phillip van der Wilt says the company's two new cloud service data centers will help to accelerate adoption by both German customers and managed service providers operating in the market.

 “Data residency will continue to be an increasingly complex issue in Germany and across the rest of Europe and we want to give our customers choice and control.
 Germany is a key growth market for ServiceNow and we are significantly investing in the people, skills and talent, as well as physical hardware and virtualised software services, that we need to serve market demand both today and in the future,” says van der Wilt.